Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module3_dependency_removal/README.md

 Code, files and instructions for **module 3** (same flow as in [module1](../module1_baseline) to setup the GUI or run make)

-The DEPENDENCE pragma is used to provide additional information that can overcome loop-carry dependencies and allow loops to be pipelined (or pipelined with lower initiation intervals).
-These dependencies impact when operations can be scheduled, especially during function and loop pipelining.
+The dependence pragma provides additional information to overcome loop-carry dependencies and allow loops to be pipelined like we saw in module2 (or pipelined with lower initiation intervals).
+These dependencies impact the scheduling of operations during high-level synthesis for both function and loop pipelining.

 The Vitis high-level synthesis tool automatically detects the following dependencies: